groundstate/gnssview/README.md

 The `tvservice` tool is used on the Raspberry Pi.
 This has worked fine for me on an LCD monitor.
 The display and the backlight go off.

 On other Linuxen+x386, YMMV.
-I tried `dpms` and `vbetool` but there were problems.
-With `xset`, the backlight would go off briefly and then come back on.
-With `vbetool`, there were occasional freezes of up to 30s before the monitor turned off.
-Unfortunately there is no standard way of controlling the monitor in Linux so power management may not work for you.
+With `xset`, the backlight would go off briefly and then come back on my Ubuntu 8.04 system.
+However, after an update to 12.04 it worked fine.
+I also tried `vbetool`, there were occasional freezes of up to 30s before the monitor turned off on one box and segfaults on another box.
+Unfortunately there is no standard way of controlling the monitor in Linux so you may need to tinker with the code.

-On Debian systems, `vbetool` needs to run via `sudo` so to disable the password for just `vbetool` you need to edit /etc/sudoers:

-	user_name ALL=(ALL) NOPASSWD: /usr/sbin/vbetool

 Configuration file
 ------------------

 `gnssview` uses a configuration file `gnssview.xml`.
 The comments in the sample file should be enough to get you going.
-The search path for this is `./:~/gnssview:~/.gnssview:/usr/local/etc:/etc` All other paths are explicit.
+The search path for this is `./:~/gnssview:~/.gnssview:/usr/local/share/gnssview:/usr/share/gnssview` All other paths are explicit.

 Known bugs/quirks